Microaggression: People with mental illnesses

 People with mental illness report receiving more overt forms of microaggression than subtle ones, coming from family and friends as well as from authority figures.
+In fact, family, friends, and healthcare workers are some of the most common reported sources of microaggressions towards people with mental illness.
 In a study involving college students and adults who were being treated in community care, five themes were identified: invalidation, assumption of inferiority, fear of mental illness, shaming of mental illness, and being treated as a second-class citizen.
 Invalidation would occur, for example, when friends and family members minimized mental health symptoms; one participant described others claiming "You can't be depressed, you're smiling."
 People would sometimes falsely assume that mental illness means lower intelligence; a participant reported that the hospital staff in a psych ward were speaking to mentally ill patients as if they could not understand instructions.